ankit-rathi/ankit-rathi.github.io/dsai-ssh/about-the-author.md

-Ankit Rathi is a data science architect, published author & well-known speaker.
-His interest lies primarily in building end to end Data Science applications/products following best practices of Data Engineering and Architecture.
+Ankit Rathi is a data professional, published author & eloquent speaker.
+His interest lies primarily in building end to end data applications/products following best practices of data engineering and architecture.

-Ankit's work at SITA aero has revolved around building FlightPredictor product & strengthening the CoE capability.
-Earlier as a Principal Consultant at Genpact HCM, Ankit architected and deployed machine learning pipelines for various clients across different industries like Insurance, F&A. He was previously a Tech Lead at RBS IDC where he designed and developed various data-intensive applications in AML & Mortgages area.
+Ankit's work recently revolved around building data products & strengthening the data analytics CoE capability.
+Earlier, Ankit architected and deployed ML/AI pipelines for various clients/businesses across different industries like Banking, Insurance and ATI.

-Ankit is a published author for various leading publications (check ankitrathi.com/blog & he is also a regular speaker at various Data Science conferences (Kaggle Days, PyData, Amity etc).
-He actively engages the audience on the core concepts & latest trends in Data & AI.
-He is followed by 30K+ data science practitioners & enthusiasts on LinkedIn.
+Ankit is a published author for various leading publications (check ankitrathi.com/blog & he is also a regular speaker at various Data conferences (Kaggle Days, PyData, Amity etc).
+He actively engages the audience on the core concepts & latest trends in Data Ecosystem.
+He is followed by 40K+ data practitioners & enthusiasts on LinkedIn.

 > Please note that all views & opinions expressed in this book are his own and not of his employer.